aivic/NLP/morphology/morph-intro.md

 | ----- | -----|

 ## 1. Inflectional morphology:
-Inflectional is the combination of a word stem with a grammatical morpheme.
+Inflectional is the combination of a word stem with a grammatical morpheme resulting in a word of usually same class.
 E.g. writeS.
 Inflectional can be of two types -
   * an affix that marks plural :- cat | cats, mouse | mice
   * an affix that marks possessive suffix which is realized by apostrophe + s :- He's | children's | goats'

 ## 2. Derivational morphology
+Derivational is the combination of a word stem with a grammatical morpheme resulting in a word of usually different class.
+E.g. clue | clueless